msu-cmse-courses/cmse495-FS25/0210-Proposal_Presentation_Storyboard_Review.md

 | 4 | Documenters | Grassroots | TwoSix |
 | 5 | MSU_HC | MSU_JO | QSIDE |

-As a group, write an email report for the instructor and the other team.
+Have your tripods exchange links to your video storyboard.
+Review another team's storyboard and write an email report for the instructor and the other team.
 This report should provide the following:

 - List the proposal team name and the evaluator team name.
 - Ideas for making the video better.